CultivateHQ/cultivateHQ.com/source/posts/2015-08-11-phoenix-and-elm.md

     ]
   ```

-22. We've taken all but the `main` method over and added a new `init` function that will allow us to easily generate a new contact Model.
+22. We've taken all but the `main` function over and added a new `init` function that will allow us to easily generate a new contact Model.
 Now change your Main.elm file to look like this.

   ```elm
   module Main where